Roberts Blossom: Personal life

-Blossom was formerly married to Beverly Schmidt Blossom, with whom he had a son, Michael.
+Blossom was formerly married to Beverly Schmidt Blossom, with whom he had a son.
 She died on November 1, 2014, of cancer.
-He was later married to Marylin Orshan Blossom until her death in 1982, with whom he had a daughter, Deborah Blossom.
+Blossom was later married to Marylin Orshan Blossom until her death in 1982, with whom he had a daughter.

 After Blossom retired from acting in the late 1990s, he moved to Berkeley, California, and spent his time writing poetry.
-He later moved to Santa Monica, where he died in 2011.

 Death

-Blossom died on July 8, 2011, at the age of 87 from cerebrovascular disease.
-He was residing in a nursing home at the time of his death.
+Blossom later moved to Santa Monica, where he died from cerebrovascular disease on July 8, 2011, at age 87.
+Blossom was residing in a nursing home at the time of his death.